ADanayi/iotis_app/readme.md

 ### Starting up!
 The first step is to create a `RequestEngine` object.

 You'll need the `username` and your public key file.
 Iotis uses it's own authentication protocol which is included in the library and you don't need to implement it.
+Just remember to install `pycryptodome` library using `pip`.

 ```python
 import iotis_app.python as iot